 How much does it cost?

-What are the vans like?
+What are the vehicles like?

 Does the van provide door-to-door service?